juji-io/datalevin/doc/query.md

 between them [3] [7], this significantly reduces the size of optimizer search space.

+### Left-deep join tree

+Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
+This also reduces the cost of cost estimation, which dominates the cost of planning.

+### Join methods

+For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we consider three possible methods of joining them.
+If there is a reference attribute in the clauses to connect these two classes of entities e.g. `[?e :a/ref ?f]`, "forward" or "backward" method can be considered, and for other cases, only hash join is considered.
+The forward method first sorts the `e?` relation by value of `?f`, then pivot scan `?f` entities, effectively doing a merge join with `?f` relation as the inner relation.
+Backward method has an extra step, it starts with `?f` relation and scan `:vae` index to merge in corresponding `?e`, sort the relation by `?e`, then pivot scan `?e` entities.
+The choice of the method is determined by cost estimation.

 ### Direct count for cardinality (new)

-Instead of estimating cardinality, we count elements directly if possible, because counts in our list based triple storage is cheap to obtain.
+Instead of relying on estimation, we count elements directly if possible, because counts in our list based triple storage is cheap to obtain.
 For those cases that cannot be counted, we use magic number.

-### Left-deep join tree

-Our planner generates left-deep join trees, which may not be optimal [8], but work well for our simplified query graph, since stars are already turned into meta nodes and mostly chains remain.
-This also reduces the cost of cardinality estimation using counting, which dominates the cost of planning.

-### Worst-case optimal join where appropriate

-Instead of always do normal binary joins, we use worst-case optimal technique to handle some cases, e.g. joins on more than one attribute.

 ## Remark